Lokal Travel Web

 Empathy goals for each page:

-- Search: Maintain excitement around discovery, ease the filtering process
+Search: Maintain excitement around discovery, through speedy filtering options

-- Express interest in trip: Evoke security and confidence, gather user information, confirm booking dates
+Express interest in trip: Evoke security and confidence when gathering user information

 Ideating and Sketching Process: Inspired by non-traditional travel companies (Airbnb), cause based organizations (Kiva), and companies known for their travel packages (G Adventures)

-Based on stakeholder and tester feedback on early sketches and wireframes, I pushed to launch a template with the following sections:
+Based on stakeholder and user testing feedback on early sketches and wireframes, I designed a template with emphasis on:

-- Highlighted info: Bullets of vital info, like how physically demanding the trip is
+Highlighted vital info through bullets, like how physically demanding the trip is

-- Trip schedule and detail: Day-by-day map and itinerary
+Trip schedule and details through day-by-day map and itinerary

-To save engineering and design hours, this was designed to be a template for not only multi-day adventures, but also for lodging options and activities less than a day long.
+To cut down on engineering lift, this was designed to be a flexible template for multi-day adventures, lodging options, and activities less than a day long.